huggingface/transformers/docs/source/model_doc/mbart.rst

 The text format for mBART-50 is slightly different from mBART.
-For mBART-50 the language id token is used as a prefix for both source and target text i.e the text format is :obj:`[lang_code] X [eos]`, where :obj:`lang_code` is source language id for source text and target language id for target text, with :obj:`X` being the source or target text respectivelyt.
+For mBART-50 the language id token is used as a prefix for both source and target text i.e the text format is :obj:`[lang_code] X [eos]`, where :obj:`lang_code` is source language id for source text and target language id for target text, with :obj:`X` being the source or target text respectively.

-mBART-50 has it's own tokenizer :class:`~transformers.MBart50Tokenizer`.
+mBART-50 has its own tokenizer :class:`~transformers.MBart50Tokenizer`.

+-  Supervised training

 .. code-block::